 iv Access to evidence and protection of confidentiality

 Articles 3 to 5 of the Decree contain provisions concerning a strengthened mechanism – the 'exhibition orders' facilitating antitrust plaintiffs when seeking to obtain the disclosure of evidence held by the defendants.
 In particular, in antitrust cases civil judges can now order the parties (or any third party, including antitrust authorities) to disclose any evidentiary elements in their possession provided that, in doing so, the principles of proportionality and specificity are respected, while preserving the attorney-client privilege.

-These powers of disclosure – which go well beyond the powers foreseen by the Italian Code of Civil Procedure for cases not based on antitrust grounds – are balanced by (1) the possibility for the party holding the sought evidentiary elements to be heard on the order of exhibition; (2) the fact that the order must be crafted as precisely and narrowly as possible; and (3) the fact that judges cannot order disclosure of certain key evidence related to leniency (i.e., the application) or settlement programmes (although the latter have not been introduced in Italy as at the time of writing).
+These powers of disclosure (which go well beyond the powers foreseen by the Code of Civil Procedure for cases not based on antitrust grounds) are balanced by (1) the option for the party holding the requested evidentiary elements to be heard on the order of exhibition; (2) the fact that the order must be crafted as precisely and narrowly as possible; and (3) the fact that judges cannot order disclosure of certain key evidence related to leniency (i.e., the application) or settlement programmes (although these have not been introduced in Italy as at the time of writing).

 Furthermore, if the requested evidence relates to confidential information, judges can adopt certain measures to protect this (e.g., through confidentiality rings, limiting the number of persons authorised to view the evidence or similar mechanisms), which are becoming increasingly common.